dfinity/portal/docs/references/ic-interface-spec.md

 2. Next, when the canister has no open call contexts (so, in particular, all outstanding responses to the canister have been processed), the status of the canister is set to `Stopped`.

-3. Finally, each pending `stop_canister` call (which are encoded in the status) is responded to, to indicate that that the canister is stopped.
+3. Finally, each pending `stop_canister` call (which are encoded in the status) is responded to, to indicate that the canister is stopped.

 Conditions